Dock

 boats.

-For the small and medium sized applications we have built two all
+and medium sized applications we have built two all inclusive packages

-inclusive packages that include all the componants you need including
+that include all the componants you need including compressor, tubing,

-compressor, tubing, bubbler line, clamps, connectors, caps and hardware.
+bubbler line, clamps, connectors, caps and hardware.
+The small system

-means electrical costs are at a minimum.
-The compressors are efficient
+saving build means electrical costs are at a minimum.
+The compressors

-rotary vane compressors which provide good airflow and pressure.
+are efficient rotary vane compressors which provide good airflow

 The larger systems are rated at 9.5 CFM at 5 PSI and 8.8 CFM at